813-794-9400

 Fall

-1. Check your Florida Bright Futures Scholarship Evaluation at www.FLVC.org.
+1. Check your Florida Bright Futures Scholarship Status.

 2. Determine post-secondary goals and the academic or career options open to you to meet those goals.

 3. Check academic core credits for state university admission requirements.
-Remember that the two-year same foreign language requirement must be met.
+Remember that the two-year foreign language requirement must be met to attend a 4-year university.

 6. Consider taking the Armed Services Vocational Aptitude Battery (ASVAB) for career aptitude information.
 Discuss results with your family.

-7. Take the PSAT in October for the National Merit Scholarship competition.
+7. Take the PSAT/NMSQT in October to be considered for the National Merit Scholarship Award.

 Spring

-1. Try to narrow college or post-secondary explorations to five choices.
+1. Work on narrowing post-secondary options to five choices.

 2. Take Advanced Placement Exams in May if you are enrolled in AP classes.

-3. Plan to visit college campuses during the summer and also create a resume.
+3. Plan to visit college campuses during the summer.

-4. Take the SAT/ACT in April, May, or June.
+5. Take the SAT and/or ACT in April, May, or June.

-7. Accumulate community service hours during the school year and summer.
-Turn in volunteer hours to guidance.
+8. Accumulate community service hours during the school year and summer.
+Turn in volunteer hours to Ms. Colon in the College & Career lab.

-8. ESE students who need accommodations on the SAT/ACT should contact their program teacher (person who wrote their TIEP).
+9. ESE students who need accommodations on the SAT and/or ACT should contact their case manager.

-1. Check to make sure you are ready for senior year by making up any classes you are missing or by replacing grades of “D” or “F” with “C” or higher.
-See your Guidance Counselor for credit make up options.
-You must also have a 2.0000 unweighted GPA to begin next year in senior status.
+1. Work on recovering any credits you are missing and/or boosting your GPA by replacing grades of “D” or “F” with “C” or higher.
+See your School Counselor for credit recovery options.
+You must meet all credit requirements, have a 2.0000 unweighted GPA, and pass the Algebra 1 BEST and 10th Grade Reading FAST to be eligible to earn your diploma.

-2. Start your Scholarship search.
-A wonderfully free and comprehensive site is fastweb.com set up a profile and get to work on applying for scholarships.
+2. Begin your Scholarship search.
+A wonderfully free and comprehensive site is Fastweb.
+Set up a profile and get to work on applying for scholarships.

-3. Begin visiting college campuses that you are interested in applying to.
+3. Contact the admissions office and/or visit college campuses that you are interested in applying to.

-4. Begin looking at the college websites for their specific application process and deadline.
-Some will want them submitted by October.
-Others will give you until February of the following year.
+4. Visit the college websites to learn the application process and deadlines.
+Many applications need to be submitted by October.
+Others will give you until February or March of students’ senior year.
 Do your research!